kaki-lang/kaki/docs/tutorial/functions.md

 sum = [1, 2, 3].fold(0) { |acc, x| acc + x }
 sum = [1, 2, 3].fold(0) { _0 + _1 }
 ```

+If any type of argument other than positional are required in a the block, then
+this shorthand cannot be used.